-Let’s call in an expert for some Spring crafts for preschoolers – Miss Cheryl from Preschool Plan It has given us a few adorable spring crafts that are great for the preschool age group.
+Let’s call in an expert for some Spring crafts for preschoolers – Miss Cheryl from Preschool Plan It has given us a few adorable spring craft and art projects that are great for the preschool age group.

 Miss Cheryl has given us a few adorable spring crafts.